mbcrump/mbcrump-blog/_posts/2018-02-05-azure-tips-and-tricks91.md

 Yesterday, we learned that Azure Search is a search-as-a-service that allows you to search over your content using web, desktop or mobile apps.
 There is variety of services that you can attach Azure Search to, including SQL Server - which we covered yesterday.
 Today we'll walk through adding Azure Search to our existing SQL Server instance.

-Open the Azure Portal, and navigate to your SQL Server instance and begin by looking into the  **Settings** blade as shown below:
+Open the Azure Portal, and navigate to your SQL Server instance and begin by looking at the  **Settings** pane:

 <img style="border:3px solid #021a40" src="/files/azuresearchsql1.png">

-Select a **Search Service** and fill out the fields specified below and make sure to select the price as free.
+Select a **Add Azure Search** and fill out the fields specified below and make sure to select the price as free.

 <img style="border:3px solid #021a40" src="/files/azuresearchsql2.png">

-Now, we can easily connect the data source to our Azure SQL Database, we'll need to give it a name, provide the userid and password (that we specified when setting up the SQL db) and hit Test Connection.
+Under **Data Source**, we can easily connect to our Azure SQL Database, we'll need to give it a name, provide the userid and password (that we specified when setting up the SQL db) and press **Test Connection**.
 If everything goes well, then you'll be able to select the **Customer** table.

 <img style="border:3px solid #021a40" src="/files/azuresearchsql3.png">